emafree/f2-commander/docs/features.md

      - [ ] Progress bar for long operations (incl. opening large archives, copying, etc.)
      - [ ] Option to delete files (as opposed to moving to trash)
+     - [ ] After delete (move to Trash), keep the cursor on an adjacent item
    - [x] View and edit files using user default viewer and editor
          - [ ] File-type view (and preview?) tools (e.g., why not preview
                Parquet files, etc.)